hoanglongcao/nature-plot-style/README.md

 - **Color Palettes**: Multiple color palettes proposed by Nature.
 The colors were identified using Pick colors function of Inkscape.

 ![Nature-branded colour palette](ncp.svg)
+*Inkscape users can download this SVG file for reference.*

 ## Installation